-In the case of absence, there is obviously no cover teacher to take the lesson but students should be developing the good habit of coming to the lesson as normal and carrying out the required work independently for the full duration of the lesson.
+In the case of absence, there is no cover teacher to take the lesson but students should be developing the good habit of coming to the lesson as normal and carrying out the required work independently for the full duration of the lesson.
+Materials to support your study will be posted on Satchel One.